iulyanp/iulyanp.github.io/_posts/talks/2017-10-28-codecamp-iasi.md

 <img src="https://pbs.twimg.com/media/DNevQI3XkAAjkQs.jpg" width="100%">

-Together with Leonard Mocanu, which is also part of eMAG Tech Team, I had the chance to talk for the first time in front of a nice audience, from enthusiastic students to senior IT professionals, and share their knowledge on a **"delicious subject"**: *Hexagonal Architecture - Turn spaghetti code into lasagna*.
+Together with Leonard Mocanu, which is also part of eMAG Tech Team, I had the chance to talk for the first time in front of a nice audience, from enthusiastic students to senior IT professionals, and share my knowledge on a **"delicious subject"**: *Hexagonal Architecture - Turn spaghetti code into lasagna*.

 Hexagonal Architecture helped us to restructure our application and we wanted to give something back to the community